xEzka1903/ArmorTrimEdit/README.md

 For a survival friendly experience, survival mode can be enabled in the config.yml file which makes the editor consume/return armor trim templates and materials on use.

 © 2026 vailan
-Licensed under the MIT License
+Licensed under the GNU GENERAL PUBLIC License